nmahlangu/cs262/README.md

 ## ./prot_buf
 Directory for implementation of protocol buffers
+- Nick + Tianyu

 ## ./rest
-Directory for implementation of a REST api
+- Directory for implementation of a REST api
+- Serena + Michelle